Uzbekistan entry requirements for Luxembourg passport holders

 Proof of departure from Uzbekistan

-Immigration officers at Tashkent International Airport routinely ask for a confirmed onward or return ticket.
-Have a printed copy or a digital version on your phone ready to show.Recommended
+Immigration officers at Tashkent International Airport (TAS) routinely ask for a return or onward ticket.
+Have a printed copy or a digital version on your phone ready.
+This is a standard check for visa-free entries.Recommended

 Proof of accommodation